My Dear Readers:

 DPL Press, Inc., owner of this website, is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 My own products

-Separate from my affiliate relationships, I do sell two products of my own: The Complete Guide to Refinancing Your Credit Card Debt, an ebook with step-by-step directions, resources and links, a long list of other eBooks that were created by me and their profits come directly to me.
-Those are just a couple of examples.
-From time to time I will also sell books and products created by others, which I purchase on a wholesale basis and resell at retail.
+Separate from my affiliate relationships, I do sell two products of my own—a long list of eBooks that were created by me and their profits come directly to me.
+That is just one example.
+From time to time I may also sell books and products created by others, which I purchase on a wholesale basis and resell at retail.

 Additional legal stuff

-This blog is a personal blog written and edited by me.
+This blog is a personal blog written and edited by me, Mary Hunt.
 This blog may accept forms of cash advertising, sponsorship, paid insertions or other forms of compensation.

 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post may not always be identified as paid or sponsored content.

 The owner of this blog is compensated to provide opinion on products, services, websites and various other topics.
 Even though the owner of this blog receives compensation for our posts or advertisements, I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.